Fathat-Training/starwars-api-backend-skeleton/training-docs/stage-4.md

 JWT_ALGORITHM = "HS256"
 ```

 The issuer is in this case us, well actually FatHat.org.
 The algorithm as can be seen is the HS256.

-    ok, go ahead and copy the code directly above to the app_config.py file.
-We'll then add the secrects directly below.
+>Copy the code directly above to the app_config.py file.
+We'll then add the secrets directly below.

 #### Secrets
 The following are a bunch of secrets that have been pre-generated.
 The secrets below are in hexadecimal notation, so each is 32 digits * 4 = 128-bit long.

 ```python
 # Default secret used to create all new access JWTs